 If the hiring manager finds it difficult to see your credentials, you are already halfway to the decline resume pile.
 Display your education and certifications neatly in separate lines on your resume.
 Be sure to include the certification name, issue date, the entity that issued the certificate, and, if relevant, the expiration date.

 If you’ve completed additional training or completed additional certifications relevant to a Certified Nursing assistant job, feel free to include those too.

-A Certified Nursing Assistant’s education section example:
+A CNA’s education section example:

 2017 – Associates Degree in Medical Assistance, Metropolitan Technical College, Omaha, NE

 2016 – Certified Nursing Assistant (CNA), Maryland Board of Nursing, Baltimore, MD

 Course Curriculum: Role and Responsibilities of the CAN, Safety and Infection Control, Promotion of Function and Health of Residents, Basic Nursing Care and Restorative Skills, Emotional and Mental Health Needs, Resident Rights

 2016 – CPR Certification, American Red Cross, Baltimore, MD